Policy Number: MP-627

 DESCRIPTION OF PROCEDURE OR SERVICE:

 A retinal prosthesis replaces lost photoreceptor function by transmitting external images to an array of electrodes or via light sensors placed in the epiretinal or subretinal space.
-The artificial retina could restore sight to patients with blindness secondary to retinal diseases, such as retinitis pigmentosa, hereditary retinal degeneration, and some forms of age-related macular degeneration.
+The artificial retina could restore sight to individuals with blindness secondary to retinal diseases, such as retinitis pigmentosa, hereditary retinal degeneration, and some forms of age-related macular degeneration.
 Several models of retinal prostheses are in development in the United States, Europe, and Asia.
 Only the Argus II system has been cleared by the U.S. Food and Drug Administration (FDA).

-Two approaches are being explored to develop an artificial retina that could restore sight to patients with blindness secondary to retinal diseases, such as retinitis pigmentosa, hereditary retinal degeneration, and some forms of age-related macular degeneration.
+Two approaches are being explored to develop an artificial retina that could restore sight to individuals with blindness secondary to retinal diseases, such as retinitis pigmentosa, hereditary retinal degeneration, and some forms of age-related macular degeneration.
 The first is implantation of electrode arrays in the epiretinal or subretinal space to stimulate retinal ganglion cells.
 A second approach is the implantation in the subretinal space of light-sensitive multiphotodiode arrays, which stimulate the remaining photoreceptors in the inner retina.
 Use of a multiphotodiode array does not require external image processing.
 The latter approach is being evaluated for degenerative retinal diseases such as retinitis pigmentosa, in which outer retinal cells deteriorate, but inner retinal cells remain intact for years.

 Research in the United States began with a first-generation, 16-electrode device (e.g., the Argus™ 16; Second Sight Medical Products), which permitted the distinction between the presence and absence of light.
 Three government organizations provided support for the development of the Argus II: Department of Energy, National Eye Institute at the National Institutes of Health, and National Science Foundation.
 They collaborated to provide grant funding, support for material design, and other basic research for the project.